ChilliCream/hotchocolate-docs/website/versioned_docs/version-9.1.0-preview.33/resolvers.md

 }
 ```

-The above resolver is injected with the previosly resolved (parent) result and the field definition of the current field.
+The above resolver is injected with the previously resolved (parent) result and the field definition of the current field.

 Any property of the resolver context can be explicitly injected as argument.